 For sale by owner vs. realtor: Which option is better for you?

-A real estate agent handles a lot of stressful and time-consuming tasks that come with selling a house: marketing, showings, and legal paperwork, to name a few.
-However, listing your house as “for sale by owner” (FSBO) means you won't need to pay extra commission to a real estate agent — 6% of the selling price is standard and it is split 50/50 between the seller's and buyer's agents.
-You may benefit from selling your house by owner if you already have an interested buyer lined up or you have real estate knowledge yourself.
+A real estate agent handles many stressful and time-consuming tasks that come with selling a house: marketing, showings, and legal paperwork, to name a few.
+However, listing your house as “for sale by owner” (FSBO) means you won't need to pay commission to a real estate agent — often 6% of the selling price.
+You may benefit from selling your house by yourself if you already have an interested buyer lined up or have real estate knowledge.

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.